helderseixas/covid-brazilian-municipalities/README.md

 Finally, for each municipality and specific year, we computed cross-correlation analyses $C_{k}(\Delta_{H}^{''}, R_{0}^{'})$.
 Only significant $C_{k}(x,y)$ values were considered.
 The _xcorr_ method from the Python library _matplotlib.pyplot_ was utilized for estimating sample cross-correlation coefficients, while the ADF test and Ljung–Box test were performed using the Python library _statsmodels_.

+## Data

+Data used in this work are available in the directory 'data'.

 ## Code

+Python codes used in this work are available in the directory 'code'.

 ## References
 [1] DATASUS.
 Banco de Dados de Síndrome Respiratória Aguda Grave - incluindo dados da COVID-19.
 Database: Gov.BR [Internet].
 Available from: https://opendatasus.saude.gov.br.
 Accessed: 2023 November 23.
 2022.